-Depression, or Major Depressive Disorder, is a common mood disorder that affects a person’s ability to feel positive emotions, be productive, participate in activities that once interested them, in addition to other symptoms.
+Depression, or Major Depressive Disorder, is a common mood disorder that affects a person’s ability to feel positive emotions, be productive, participate in activities that once interested them, etc.

 The Cochrane Collaboration did a study testing the effectiveness of music therapy interventions when used in sessions with clients who had been diagnosed with clinical depression.
-One intervention used in this study is the therapist using melodies to ask the clients about their mental state.
-The goal of this intervention is to make the client feel understood, soothed, and listened to.
-Another intervention used in this study was listening to prerecorded music chosen by the therapist and the client combined with reflection and sometimes exercise.
+In one intervention, the music therapist used melodies to ask the clients about their mental state.
+The goal of this intervention was to make the client feel understood, soothed, and listened to.
+Another intervention used in this study was listening to prerecorded music chosen by the music therapist.
+The client combined this with reflection and occasional exercise.
 The prerecorded music was also chosen to evoke different emotional states in the clients.

 The results of the study, which was composed of five smaller studies, showed an association between music therapy and an improvement in mood in clients with clinical depression.